mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *ReportsSearchResponse) SetPageSettings(v string)
 ```

-SetPageSettings gets a reference to the given datadog.NullableString and assigns it to the PageSettings field.
+SetPageSettings gets a reference to the given common.NullableString and assigns it to the PageSettings field.

 <a name="ReportsSearchResponse.SetPageSettingsNil"></a>
 ### func \(\*ReportsSearchResponse\) [SetPageSettingsNil](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_reports_search_response.go#L609>)